 Sizing the market is a step you should do after you’ve worked out whether you can make a profit because even if you’ve discovered a huge market for your product in a particular country (e.g. the US), if you can’t sell at a profit, there is no point moving forward.

 It’s not all about the numbers

-I've spent several paragraphs talking about the importance of numbers, but there are a variety of other important factors to consider as well.
-Are there tariff or other non-tariff barriers in the market you want to target, that will make it difficult or impossible for you to sell there?
+I’ve spent several paragraphs talking about the importance of numbers, but there are a variety of other important factors to consider as well.
+Are there tariff or other non-tariff market entry barriers, that will make it difficult or impossible for you to sell there?
 Do you have concerns about the political situation and risks that this might pose to your business?
 Are you worried that your product might be copied in the new country?
 Is the market close enough that if you have to travel there frequently you can do it without disrupting your domestic business and the rest of your life?
 Are you comfortable with the culture, the language and the food in the new country?

 Some of these factors may not seem that significant, but there are all part of the process of weighing the pros and cons of different international markets.